Novichok Stockpiling: Lethal Nerve Agent Used In Poisoning Ex-Spy Allegedly Stashed In Russia’s Secret Labs

 “Such high-tech weapons systems will be comparable in effect to nuclear weapons.”

-After this promise, there has been much activity in the Defense Ministry laboratories which made the United States suspicious of what is going on in those bases.
+After this promise, there has been much activity in the Defense Ministry laboratories, which made the United States suspicious of what was going on on those bases.

 Can you confirm that this was definitely made in Russia? – Asked no UK journalist ever https://t.co/mZAzwCFCwv